MiguelJordans/LAPR2-G40/docs/SprintC/US005/US005_RecordTheSamples.md

 ### 1.4.
 Found out Dependencies

-*There is a dependency to “US009 Specify a new test type” since at least a test type must exist to classify the sample(s) being created*
+*There is a dependency to "US004 Register a test to be performed to a registered client" since at least one test must be registered in the system.*

-*There is a dependency to “US007 Register a new employee” since at least a Medical Lab technician should be register in order to create a sample.*
+*There is a dependency to “US007 Register a new employee” since at least a Medical Lab technician should be registered in order to create a sample.*

 ### 1.5 Input and Output Data